jpulse-net/jpulse-framework/docs/dev/work-items.md

   - webapp/static/: add updated favicons to static root
   - bin/test-all.js: add elapsed time to each test, and total in grand total

-### W-067: regression bug: site/ directory is missing in published package - v0.8.3
+### W-067, v0.8.3: regression bug: site/ directory is missing in published package
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Bug
 - note: this is a critical bug (Regression)
 - Problem: New sites installing the jPulse Framework with "npx jpulse-configure" miss the critical site/ directory and all site templates